How to set up Intel C-for-media development environment. GPGPU programming on Intel GEN graphics

 2.4 Build Intel Graphics Compiler for OpenCL™

-Clone compiler and build it accordance to instructions.
+Clone compiler and build it according to instructions.

 git clone https://github.com/intel/intel-graphics-compiler.git igc git clone -b release_80 https://github.com/llvm-mirror/llvm llvm_source git clone -b release_80 https://github.com/llvm-mirror/clang llvm_source/tools/clang git clone -b ocl-open-80 https://github.com/intel/opencl-clang llvm_source/projects/opencl-clang git clone -b llvm_release_80 https://github.com/KhronosGroup/SPIRV-LLVM-Translator llvm_source/projects/llvm-spirv git clone https://github.com/intel/llvm-patches llvm_patchesmkdir build_igc cd build_igc cmake ../igc/IGC cmake --build . -j `nproc`